winniesi/tg-gemini-bot/README.md

 ## Features

-- This is built with Flask - super straightforward and a easy to develop.
+- This is built with Flask - super straightforward and easy to develop.
-- It's all front-end project, and you can get it up and running on Vercel with just one click.
+- It's an all front-end project, and you can get it up and running on Vercel with just one click.
 - Supports Gemini continuous conversation.
 (Due to Vercel's restrictions, conversations may not be saved for a long time)
-- Supports both Gemini text, image interface and telegram markdown.
+- Supports both Gemini text, image interface, and telegram markdown.

 ## Preparation

-Get these things ready and you will need to fill them in the Vercel variables afterwards.
+Get these things ready, and then fill them in as environment variables in Vercel.

 - **GOOGLE_API_KEY**